WokLibCodeClub/Using-Pygame-Zero/README.md

 If you have written projects using Scratch you may be interested in how a Scratch project and a Pygame Zero project compare.

 On the Pygame Zero website look at the section [*"Migrating from Scratch"*](https://pygame-zero.readthedocs.io/en/latest/from-scratch.html) where you will find versions of the game Flappy Bird written in Scratch and written using Pygame Zero.

+## Example games written using Pygame Zero

+Follow [this link](https://pygame-zero.readthedocs.io/en/latest/examples.html) on the Pygame Zero website for descriptions of some fantastic games written using Pygame Zero.

+If you want to download the code for these games then go to [this link](https://github.com/lordmauve/pgzero), click on the green button marked **Code** with a download arrow, and choose **Download Zip**.
+When you open the ZIP file you will see a folder called ```pgzero-master```.
+Click on this to open the next level.
+Now click on the folder called ```examples```.
+In this you will see a project folder for each of the example games.
+Copy any or all of these to your computer and start playing and experimenting!